jr-42/football_simulation/README.md

 # Football simulation

 A program that will create players, teams and leagues.

-Clone the repo
+Current features:
+- Create a league
+- Simulate multiple seasons
+- Get tables and stats for each season
+- Get fixtures and results for individual teams
+- Get fixtures and results for league seasons and rounds
+- Relegation (** lose three bottom teams each year)
+- Each team has own play style and rating
+- Each player has own stats, position, and information

-To install on mac with terminal:
+## To install on mac

+- Clone the repo into a folder and then with terminal:

     python3 -m venv .venv
     source .venv/bin/activate